Former Philippine president Fidel 'Steady Eddie' Ramos dies - NewsBreak

 But like other top officials of his generation, Ramos played a role in the dictatorship of Ferdinand Marcos, which saw thousands killed and thousands more arbitrarily imprisoned.

-In a brief statement, the Ramos family said it was "profoundly saddened" to announce the patriarch's death.
-The cause was not released.

-Lawmakers, diplomats, ex-politicians and the new administration posted tributes to Ramos on social media.

-"I extend my deepest condolences to the family of former President Fidel Valdez Ramos who passed away today having lived a full life as a military officer and public servant," said President Ferdinand Marcos Jr, the son and namesake of the late dictator, who took office last month.
+"It is with great sorrow that we learn of the passing of former President Fidel V. Ramos," said Trixie Cruz-Angeles, press secretary for President Ferdinand Marcos Jr, the son and namesake of the late dictator, who took office last month.

-"The legacy of his presidency will always be cherished and will be forever enshrined in the hearts of our grateful nation."
+"He leaves behind a colorful legacy and a secure place in history for his participation in the great changes of our country, both as military officer and chief executive."

+Ramos's family is expected to release a statement later Sunday.
+The cause of death has not been released.

 The European Union delegation in the Philippines expressed its condolences, describing Ramos as a "dedicated statesman" and "pillar of democracy".